-- 26. Over the past six months, Eastern countries seem to have given Basket III matters rather less attention than they have previously.
-Implementation, except for further efforts to eliminate some potentially embarrassing human contacts cases by some countries, has continued at the reduced rate evident for some time.
-Consistent with the assertive approach followed since early 1976, Eastern governments appear confident that their records are sufficiently good to face the prospect of a "thorough exchange of views" on implementation at Belgrade.
-Attitudes continue to differ from country to country with Hungary and Poland taking more innovative approaches to compliance with human contacts and information provisions. - 27.
-At the same time, Eastern governments have continued to use a series of arguments in an effort to limit their obligations in Basket III (i.e. implementation is conditional on: improvements in the state of détente; observation of the principles of "sovereignty" and "non-intervention in internal affairs" and, in certain cases, bilateral agreements; progress in implementing other portions of the Final Act at the same pace and as a "unit").
+26. Over the past six months, Eastern countries seem to have given Basket III matters rather less attention than they have previously.
+Implementation efforts, except for the elimination of some potentially embarrassing human contacts cases by some countries, have continued to decline in this period as in the last.
+Consistent with their assertive approach evident since early 1976, Eastern governments appear confident that their records are sufficiently good to face the prospect of a "thorough exchange of views" on implementation at Belgrade.

+- 27. At the same time, Eastern governments have continued to use a series of arguments in an effort to limit their obligations in Basket III (i.e. implementation is conditional on: improvements in the state of détente; observation of the principles of "sovereignty" and "non-intervention in internal affairs" and, in certain cases, bilateral agreements; progress in implementing other portions of the Final Act at the same pace and as a "unit").
 Basket III, like all the Final Act, is seen as a programme of action "for decades" to come.
 Moreover, they argue that, for the most part, Basket III provisions are already being implemented in their countries as a result of the "advanced nature" of socialist law and their political system. - 28.
 Eastern countries have asserted the right to strict control over the content, degree and pace of implementation as an "internal matter" and have denied Western countries the right to demand a more extensive and rapid implementation.
 They have continued to try to build up their implementation record, often citing marginal or unrelated developments, and have taken some limited steps since Helsinki to implement Basket III provisions in areas of special Western interest and of least difficulty to them.
-Finally, Eastern countries have sustained their campaign of criticisms against Western countries both for misinterpreting and over-emphasising Basket III and for alleged examples of non-implementation.
+Finally, Eastern countries have sustained their campaign of criticisms against Western countries both for misinterpreting and over-emphasising Basket III and for alleged examples of misimplementation.